 Technology innovation moves at an exponential rate making it extremely difficult for engineering curriculum to educate students on all current developments.
 All over the nation instructors are given a limited set of time to cover a wide variety of topics while ensuring the next generation of professional engineers1-3.
-This constraint forces instructors to a discipline based education, sacrifices hands on experience and student engagement for textbook based notes and passive student learning3-5.
-Although students are trained in a professional engineering discipline, they lack the full understanding of the broader role that fundamental engineering principles play in other sectors of industry^{3, 6}.
+This constraint forces instructors to teach a discipline based education, sacrifices hands on experience and student engagement for textbook based notes and passive student learning3-5.
+Although students are trained in a professional engineering discipline, they lack a full understanding that links fundamental engineering principles and the broader role the engineering discipline plays in other sectors of industry^{3, 6}.
 As a direct result, innovation suffers and emerging engineering students are left with a skill gap which employers are limited by their resources to fill^{4, 7-8}.
-Therefore, in order to fill gap and create the next generation of innovative engineering, universities must adjust current engineering curriculum and find a balance between engineering disciplines and practical experience.
+Therefore, in order to fill the gap and create the next generation of innovative engineering, universities must adjust current engineering curriculum and find a balance between engineering disciplines and practical experience.

-Over the past decade many universities have adjusting curriculums to develop students into T- Shape professionals, professionals who are highly trained in a single discipline, but have the capability of communicating, understanding, and working with people from a variety of other areas^{3-4, 9}.
-Figure 1 represents a diagram that clearly defines the qualities of a T-shaped professional.
-The vertical bar represents the specialization of the single area (the students understanding of a detailed discipline) while the horizontal bar represents the boundary crossings into several different areas (the students understanding of many disciplines and systems and ability to communicate said understanding).
+Over the past decade many universities have adjusted their curriculum to develop students into T- Shape professionals.
+A T-Shaped professional indicates one who is highly trained in a single discipline, but has the capability of communicating, understanding and working with people from a variety of other areas^{3-4, 9}.
+Figure 1 clearly defines the qualities and skills required of a T-Shaped professional.
+The vertical bar represents specialization in a single area (the student's detailed understanding of a discipline) while the horizontal bar represents breadth, with the boundary crossing into several different areas (the students understanding of many disciplines and systems and ability to communicate said understanding).
 Developing T-Shape professionals through an innovative curriculum would provide students with a major advantage in any competitive technical field.
 Although the idea of transforming an entire curriculum could encourage the development of T-shaped professionals on all fronts, it requires a significant amount of time and resources.
 However, small steps can be made to begin transforming engineering education by modifying individual courses.

-Figure 1: T-Shaped Professional Diagram from T-Summit 20159
+Figure 1: T-shaped Professional Diagram from T-Summit 20159

 This paper focuses on the development of Fuel Cell Science and Technology, a new innovative course that was designed to promote the development of T-shaped professionals through a reasonable balance of theory and practice.
-In order to develop a syllabus that focused on encouraging student curiosity and innovation, four basic principles were established:
+The qualities and skills associated with T-shaped professionals also corresponds too many of the skills needed in energy systems engineering, thus promoting T-shaped professional energy systems engineers.
+In order to develop a syllabus that focuses on encouraging student curiosity and innovation, four basic principles were established:

-- Engineering education should not amount to the passive delivery of material.
+- 1. Engineering education should not amount to the passive delivery of material.
 It should offer an active learning environment in which the students can build upon the knowledge gained from the classroom. - 2.
 Engineering education is not only about quantitative analysis and technical skills, but also about synthesis, innovation, and gaining a holistic understanding of the impact of engineering activities on society. - 3.
 The teaching of engineering should include useful problem solving tools and their application to a diverse knowledge base.
 Engineering students benefit from practice, using their newly found skills to address real-world problems. - 4.
 Typical engineering problems are not solved with one area of knowledge; using teamwork is essential in engineering problem-solving.